stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

-According to [hspec-golden](https://github.com/stackbuilders/hspec-golden) when hgold is used without flags it updates on default the "./golden" directory.
-If we store our golden files in a different dierctory we should use the --update flag and specify the name of the directory as an argument.
+According to [hspec-golden](http://hackage.haskell.org/package/hspec-golden) when hgold is used without flags it updates on default the "./golden" directory.
+If we store our golden files in a different directory we should use the --update flag and specify the name of the directory as an argument.

 Ok, lets update our golden files.
-When using hgold the golden files (Expected output) will be replaced with the actual files (Output).
+Hgold replaces the golden files (Expected output) with the actual files (SUT Output).

 ```shell